 Our Manager and Owner at Faraway Tree kindergarten, Kristie Chesters is a fully qualified Forest School Leader.
 We incorporate the forest school philosophy as part of our continuous approach to learning and play opportunities.

-Arrival: All children and families are welcomed and the morning handovers begin.
+Arrival and Breakfast club: All children and families are welcomed and the morning handovers begin.
 Parents share any information to support the child's day, and practitioners spend time settling the children.
 A breakfast is provided for the children.
 We use this opportunity to provide an energy rich start to the day, which supports our morning offsite session.

 Morning session.
 This is generally an offsite session.
 We typically spend time on the village recreation ground, walking on footpaths crossing historic parkland, nature reserves, woodlands and open spaces in Much Hadham.
 We care for an allotment in the village, spend time in nearby Elsie's meadow, enjoying the local ford.
 The children see numerous dogs, birds of prey, garden birds, horses, donkeys, lambs, sheep, rams and mini beasts galore, they saw a heron and a stoat recently!
 The children enjoy as much of the green space around them as they are able to access.
 This session is where we use most of our 'in the moment planning'.
 We take basic kit* out with us, the items change to fit the weather / seasons and the needs and interests of the group.
 Our practitioners spend time observing the children in their play, identifying the 'teachable moments' and extending the learning as it happens 'in the moment'.

 End of morning session and lunch time; children attending for the morning session only are collected at 12.00 and the children who attend for a full day/lunch time add-on sit together to eat their packed lunches.